Greenville dentists offer safe amalgam filling removal

 For guests who request amalgam removal, dental practices must adhere to specific protocols laid out by the International Academy of Oral Medicine and Toxicology (IAOMT).
 Drs.
 Palmer and Knause are accredited members of the IAOMT and follow the guidelines to ensure the health and safety of the guest and the dental team.
 Some of the safety measures include:

 - A filtration system to filter mercury vapors and particles

 - Protective gear for the staff

-- A dental dam and oxygen mask for the patient
+- A dental dam and oxygen mask for the guest

-- Charcoal for the patient to chew to absorb residual mercury
+- Charcoal for the guest to chew to absorb residual mercury

-Following the procedure, patients are given specific instructions to ensure the proper care and to watch for mercury toxicity symptoms.
+Following the procedure, guests are given specific instructions to ensure the proper care and to watch for mercury toxicity symptoms.
 Your health is our priority.
 Contact Palmer Distinctive Dentistry today.
 (864) 332-4113